configcat/docs/website/docs/sdk-reference/dotnet.md

   "s": [ // array of segments
     {
       "n": "Beta Users", // segment name
-      "r": [ // array of user conditions (there is a logical AND relation between the elements) {
+      "r": [ // array of User Conditions (there is a logical AND relation between the elements) {
           "a": "Email", // comparison attribute
           "c": 0, // comparator (see below)